Bad breath: Mechanical measures

 Brushing the teeth may help.
 While there is evidence of tentative benefit from tongue cleaning it is insufficient to draw clear conclusions.
-A 2006 Cochrane review found tentative evidence that it might decrease levels of odour molecules.
 Flossing may be useful.

 Mouthwashes

-A 2008 systematic review found that antibacterial mouthrinses may help.
 Mouthwashes often contain antibacterial agents including cetylpyridinium chloride, chlorhexidine, zinc gluconate, zinc chloride, zinc lactate, hydrogen peroxide, chlorine dioxide, amine fluorides, stannous fluoride, hinokitiol, and essential oils.
 Listerine is one of the well-known mouthwash products composed of different essential oils.
 Other formulations containing herbal products and probiotics have also been proposed.
 Cetylpyridinium chloride and chlorhexidine can temporarily stain teeth.

 Underlying disease

 If gum disease and cavities are present, it is recommended that these be treated.

 If diseases outside of the mouth are believed to be contributing to the problem, treatment may result in improvements.

-Counselling may be useful in those who falsely believe that they have bad breath.
+Counselling may be useful for those who falsely believe that they have bad breath.

 Epidemiology

-It is difficult for researchers to make estimates of the prevalence of halitosis in the general population for several reasons.
-Firstly, halitosis is subject to societal taboo and stigma, which may impact individual's willingness to take part in such studies or to report accurately their experience of the condition.
+It is difficult for researchers to estimate the prevalence of halitosis in the general population for several reasons.
+Firstly, halitosis is subject to societal taboo and stigma, which may impact individuals' willingness to take part in such studies or to report accurately their experience of the condition.
 Secondly, there is no universal agreement about what diagnostic criteria and what detection methods should be used to define which individuals have halitosis and which do not.
-Some studies rely on self reported estimation of halitosis, and there is contention as to whether this is a reliable predictor of actual halitosis or not.
+Some studies rely on self-reported estimation of halitosis, and there is contention as to whether this is a reliable predictor of actual halitosis or not.
 In reflection of these problems, reported epidemiological data are widely variable.